 A mini shoulder strap purse that holds a larger smart phone and charger.

-The walk takes you along the fronts of many rental high end properties.
-It’s fun to see their lush surroundings and even peek in at a couple of luaus if you hit the right time.
+This walk takes you along the fronts of many high end properties and world-class resorts such as the Fairmont Kea Lani, Grand Wailea Resort, Wailea Beach Resort, Four Seasons Resort Maui, and others.
+It’s fun to see their lush shoreline views, setups and even peek in at a couple of luaus if you pass by at the right time.

 It’s just a nice chance to appreciate how beautiful this coastal area is.
 South-West Maui is really known as the desert-side, so while not lush like Hana, it certainly has a beauty all its own.
 The humidity (and water sprinklers) keeps things nice and green.

 It’s amazing how well groomed every square inch is!

 You’ll notice that in most Maui condos.
 The ground keepers are always cutting or raking or blowing or mowing.
 It never ever ends, especially with those trade winds kicking in, dropping flower petals and palm fronds constantly.